 Our Primary Areas of Research and Education are:

 Athletes are becoming bigger, faster and stronger, unfortunately their connective tissue does not; therefore, injuries are becoming more complex.
-Our research into the anatomy and mechanisms of the complex knee and shoulder is recognized across the world.
+Our research into the anatomy and mechanisms of the complex knee and shoulder is recognized worldwide.

 We collect data and publish clinical research results on knees, hips, shoulders, spine and imaging and have become one of the most published and innovative organizations in sports medicine research and education.
 Our findings are published in relevant peer reviewed scientific and medical journals and our research results are presented at medical meetings worldwide.